 Dealing With Chronic Pain

 Are you or a loved one dealing with chronic pain?
 Sick of dealing with chronic pain every single day and masking the pain with pain medication?
 I feel your pain and know what living with severe chronic pain is like and how it makes you feel.
-Everyone has a different threshold to pain, in some cases it might not be severe chronic pain, any pain can be debilitating, frustrating and at times embarrassing.
+Everyone has a different threshold to pain, in some cases, it might not be severe chronic pain, any pain can be debilitating, frustrating and at times embarrassing.

 Dealing With Chronic Back Pain

-Dealing with back pain can be annoying and easily lead into excruciating chronic pain if not dealt with as soon as possible.
+Dealing with back pain can be annoying and easily lead to excruciating chronic pain if not dealt with as soon as possible.
 Back pain is very common in people of all ages, and even higher for people over the age of 40, so it is good practice to look after your body as you are only getting older and things will deteriorate quickly if not dealt with.

 I have been dealing with chronic back pain now since I was around the age of 30.
 After 2 back surgeries, I was still struggling with chronic pain but found some help by a program called ‘Fix My Back Pain‘.
 My first back operation was a discectomy, and the second operation was a Posterior Lumber Inter-body Fusion.
 You can read my personal story here.